Ohio Connecting Railroad Bridge: Current bridge

 By 1915 the original bridge was not large enough to handle the increasing freight traffic, so a new bridge was built with two tracks.
 The new bridge was built around the old bridge while the old bridge was still in service.
 The new bridge also had a siding and car elevator in the center so coal could be delivered to the coal-fired power plant on the island.

 This 1915 bridge is still in service.

 The north end of the bridge has a wye so trains can be directed west or east.
 If a train is directed east it must pass next to Island Avenue Yard on the Isle Connector to get to the mainline.

 Trains at the south end of the bridge could be directed east onto the Monongahela Division or south/southwest onto the Panhandle Division, Scully Yard, or onto the Chartiers Branch.

 In 1968 the Pennsylvania Railroad merged with the New York Central to form Penn Central.
 Penn Central became a part of Conrail in 1976.
 In 1999, CSX and Norfolk Southern Railway (NS) bought Conrail, with NS getting 58% and CSX getting 42%.
 The Ohio Connecting Bridge was acquired by NS.

 The present

 NS continues to use the bridge as part of the route trains with double-stack containers use.
 This practice was started by Conrail in 1995.
 It now connects the Mon Line, and the P&OC RR with the Fort Wayne Line and Main Line.
-The entire Panhandle Division/Weirton Secondary was abandoned in 1996, as required by the US Federal Government.
+The entire Panhandle Division/Weirton Secondary was abandoned in 1996, but the interchange with the former line remains active to interchange cars with the Pittsburgh and Ohio Central Railroad.
 Many coal trains coming out of the Monongahela Valley also use this bridge.
 Sometimes mixed freight and other types of trains use the bridge.
 No scheduled passenger trains use the bridge.